RATING★ 6.5

 The Narrative Arc & Core Premise

-Debuting in 2003, Surplus: Terrorized Into Being Consumers represents a sophisticated intersection of artistic ambition and genre-defining elements within the Documentary category.
+In the evolving tapestry of Documentary cinema, the 2003 release of Surplus: Terrorized Into Being Consumers stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Swedish documentary film on consumerism and globalization, created by director Erik Gandini and editor Johan Söderberg.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Documentary are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Swedish documentary film on consumerism and globalization, created by director Erik Gandini and editor Johan Söderberg.
 It looks at the arguments for capitalism and technology, such as greater efficiency, more time and less work, and argues that these are not being fulfilled, and they never will be.
 The film leans towards anarcho-primitivist ideology and argues for "a simple and fulfilling life"."